The Best of Eastern Europe

 Your travel time today will be approximately 6 hours.

-This morning, take a short drive to the village of Viscri – this small Transylvanian village was originally inhabited by Saxons from the Luxembourg area and the rural landscape is picture-perfect.
-This idyllic village of red tiled roofs is a UNESCO World Heritage Site, virtually unchanged for 900 years.
-You’ll visit the town's fortified church (thought to be the oldest in Transylvania).Time permitting, you may even like to go for a horse cart ride through the area, over pastures and through wondrous woods of oak and hornbeam.
-In the evening, indulge in a home-cooked dinner prepared by a local family, sampling fresh produce, homemade wines and schnapps.
+This morning, you have some free time in Sighisoara.
+After lunch, take a short drive to the village of Viscri – a small Transylvanian village originally inhabited by Saxons from the Luxembourg area.
+This village of red-tiled roofs is a UNESCO World Heritage site, virtually unchanged for 900 years.
+When you arrive, you’ll visit the town's fortified church, thought to be the oldest in Transylvania.
+After, sit down to a home-cooked dinner prepared by a local family, sampling fresh produce, homemade wines and schnapps.
 Tonight, stay in rustic houses that the locals rent out to visitors.

 - Homestay (1 night)